in-situflash/DSARA/README.md

 # DSARA
-Training and Testing Code for [DSARA](https://github.com/in-situflash/DSARA).
+Training and testing code for [DSARA](https://github.com/in-situflash/DSARA).
 The code is modified from the code provided by [AdvRush](https://github.com/nutellamok/advrush)

 ## Environmental Set-up
 ```